MicrosoftDocs/cpp-docs/docs/build-insights/tutorials/build-insights-included-files-view.md

 This view shows the time spent processing `#include` files.

 :::image type="complex" source="./media/included-files-before-fix.png" alt-text="Screenshot of the included files view":::
-In the file path column, several files with a fire icon are highlighted because they take over 10% of the build time to parse. winrtHeaders.h is the biggest one at 8.581 seconds or 52.3% of the 16.404 second build time."
+In the file path column, several files with a fire icon are highlighted because they take over 10% of the build time to parse. winrtHeaders.h is the biggest one at 8.581 seconds or 52.3% of the 16.404 second build time.
 :::image-end:::

 In the **File Path** column, some files have a fire icon next to them to indicate that they take up 10% or more of the build time.
 The **Time [sec, %]** column shows the time spent parsing the header file and what percentage of the overall time it took.
 The **Parse Count** column shows how many time the header file was parsed.